DAWN Dementia Care Specialist Certification Course (DDCS)

 - Recertify after 2 years for $49.00

 ***We recommend that you complete no more than one video topic and quiz per day.
 (Most caregivers complete the course in about eight weeks.)
 (There is emphasis on phrases in the next sentence.)This is important so that you have time to absorb the information and make the necessary mind shift, as well as have some time to try out the new tools and techniques one at a time with your client(s).
-Caregivers that take the time to do this will be more solid in their understanding at the end of the dementia care coursework.
+Caregivers who take the time to do this will be more solid in their understanding at the end of the dementia care coursework.

 What DAWN Dementia Care Specialists are saying…